ferjflores/ferjflores.github.io/docs/use-cases/style-guide-compliance.md

 #### <span style="font-size: 1.5em;">Accomplish this using GitHub Copilot in VS Code</span> ####

-There are many ways you could accomplish this, but the below covers one potential way for linting a Python file with pylint.
+There are many ways you could accomplish this, but the below covers one potential way when linting a Python file with pylint.

 *Prerequisites*: An installed linter and a linter configuration file, like `.pylintrc`.
 1. Open the file you want to lint and resolve issues for.
 2. In the terminal, run your lint command, ie `pylint crud.py`.
 3. Copy the linting errors identified to your clipboard.
 4. Open an inline editor chat with Copilot with Cmd/Ctrl + I.
-5. Prompt Copilot to fix the linting errors and paste them in.
+5. Prompt Copilot to fix the linting errors and paste them in. <br><br>
     Ie, `The below are linting errors identified by pylint.
 Please fix them.
 Do not remove any lines of code without telling me.`
 6. Accept the changes*.
 7. Repeat steps 2 - 6 as necessary.
 8. Review the changes made by Copilot, easily done using the side-by-side Diff Editor.